Coyote Gulch, Glen Canyon National Recreation Area Utah #76072or

 Leave No Trace

 And now for a short lecture.
-Larches grow in sensitive easily damaged alpine environments.
+Larches grow in sensitive and easily damaged alpine environments.
 With an ever-growing crush of people seeking them out, these areas can soon show signs of overuse.
 As I’ve been saying in previous posts, don’t even think about visiting a wilderness area unless you are prepared to follow the guidelines of Leave No Trace (LNT).
 All wilderness areas throughout the world are under incredible pressure from growing amounts of visitors.
 So please do your part to tread lightly and help preserve these precious areas for future generations!

 To learn more about the principles and practicing LNT please take a few minutes to visit the Leave No Trace Center for Outdoor Ethics.
 Your children and grandchildren will thank you!